MartaFatto/The-Hit-Song-Predictor/analysis.md

 ## INTRODUCTION

-<div align="right">Our work is inspired by the so called *Hit Song Science*, whose pioneer
+<div align="justify">Our work is inspired by the so called *Hit Song Science*, whose pioneer
 is the music entrepreneur Mike McCready.
 The Hit Song Science aims at predicting whether a song will be a hit before its distribution, by analyzing its audio features through machine learning algorithms.